thstamod/light-react-validator/README.md

       <input
             ref={(elem) =>
               track(elem, {
-                rules: { required: true, emailWithSpecificDomain:true }
+                rules: { required: true, email: true, emailWithSpecificDomain:true }
-              })
+              },
+              messages: {required: 'email is required'},
+               options: { emailWithSpecificDomain: 'de'}
+              )
             }
             name='email'
             type='text'
           />
  ```
- The above config overrides the builtIn email validator and enables errorOnInvalidDefault, validateFormOnSubmit.
-Also sets a global error message for the required rule in a case that an element has required rule but NOT a specific error message for this validator.
+ The above config overrides the builtIn email validator, it creates a new validator (emailWithSpecificDomain) and enables errorOnInvalidDefault, validateFormOnSubmit.
+Also sets a global error message for the required, email, emailWithSpecificDomain rules in a case that an element has not any error messages of them.
- Also sets minLength rule 5 which applies on all inputs with minLength rule but without input option specifically for this rule
+ Also sets minLength rule 5 which applies on all inputs with minLength rule but without input option specifically for this rule.
+ When the validation occurs, the input will validate against 3 rules **required**, **email**, **emailWithSpecificDomain**.
+ The error message and the **emailWithSpecificDomain** will get them from the input the rest from global

  #### track example: